butteff/Ubuntu-Telemetry-Free-Privacy-Secure/README.md

 # Ubuntu Telemetry-Free, Privacy and Secure
-This Bash script just removes Telemetry and does basic system more secure and protected
+This Bash script just removes pre-installed Telemetry and pre-installed software and libs with potentional or high risk.
+Script removes them to make you experience better and more secure.

+*This script removes several obviously insecure features of Ubuntu.
+**Please do not imagine it secures your machine against serious adversaries however**.*

 ## This script does:
 * System update and software upgrade